 If you are going to be working in an office environment you may be asked to an interview with a panel.
 This is more likely if you are going for a job that is highly competitive or for a position that means you will be liaising with others.
 This type of interview is the most intensive and fair in terms of practicality.
 By having a few different people on the panel, perhaps in different roles throughout the organisation, it can stop potential biases.
 It can also benefit the interviewee, as each interviewer may feel differently about what attributes are needed for said role.
 Usually, this kind of interview is held by the head of department asking the main questions and the other colleagues asking follow up questions.
 This enables the employer to better take in what is being said and take notes if needed.

 This type of interviewing can be done in an office or separate centre and is most found when applying for jobs in retail or an apprenticeship.
 These types of interviews are great when an employer needs to know how a candidate will react in a real work situation.
 After the one-to-one interview it may be necessary for the candidate to show their skills in a working environment, say on a shop-floor or call-centre.
 This sort of interview is sometimes used in larger companies, that can have more applicants applying per role.
 In this environment team building exercises can take place, as well as mass training.

 There are many different types of interview.
-During the pandemic you may find the remote interviewing options work better for your organisation.
+During the pandemic you may find remote interviewing options work better for you.